Fluorky/Data_explotaration/README.md

 Data_exploration
-In this repository are files from data exploration labs in College
+this repository have files from data exploration labs in College